pycroscopy/pycroscopy/docs/data_format.rst

 **The same measurement / operation is performed at each spatial position**

-The data model in pycroscopy is based on this one simple ground-truth.
+The **USID** model is based on this one simple ground-truth.
-The data always has some ``spatial dimensions`` (X, Y, Z) and some ``spectroscopic dimensions`` (time, frequency, intensity, wavelength, temperature, cycle, voltage, etc.). **In pycroscopy, the spatial dimensions are collapsed onto a single dimension and the spectroscopic dimensions are flattened into the second dimension.** Thus, all data are stored as **two dimensional arrays**.
+The data always has some ``spatial dimensions`` (X, Y, Z) and some ``spectroscopic dimensions`` (time, frequency, intensity, wavelength, temperature, cycle, voltage, etc.). **In USID, the spatial dimensions are collapsed onto a single dimension and the spectroscopic dimensions are flattened into the second dimension.** Thus, all data are stored as **two dimensional arrays**.
 The data would be arranged in the same manner that